lldap/lldap/example_configs/pfsense.md

 &(objectClass=person)(|(memberof=cn=pfsense_admin,ou=groups,dc=example,dc=com)(memberof=cn=pfsense_guest,ou=groups,dc=example,dc=com))
 ```

-This example gives you two groups in LLDAP, one for pfSense admin access and one for guest access.
+This example gives you two groups in LLDAP, one for pfSense admin access (`pfsense_admin`) and one for guest access (`pfsense_guest`).
 You **must** create these exact same groups in both LLDAP and pfSense, then give them the correct permissions in pfSense.

 ### Bind Anonymous
 `Unchecked`